Glossary of Terms

 Each one of these projects was designed to provide a solution to a current online learning problem.
 The Virtual Reality Labs project was created to provide STEM programs with VR learning opportunities, while Open Badging was developed to help students receive recognition for soft skills gained during extracurricular activities.
 Riipen on the other hand is developing experiential learning opportunities that aim to effectively solve the issue of graduates “needing experience to gain experience.”

-Certification by an external agency or professional regulatory body that an educational program meets its standards.
+Certification by an external agency or professional regulatory body confirming that an educational program meets its standards.
 In Canada, educational programs are accredited but institutions are not.

 When students participate in an online learning course at different times, it is known as asynchronous learning.
-It might also be called elearning or web-based training (WBT).
+It might also be called e-learning or web-based training (WBT).
 Asynchronous learning allows students to go through a course at their own pace.
 (Also see Synchronous Learning.)

-The process of recognizing the source of borrowed materials, regardless of whether they are copyrighted or open licensed.
+The process of recognizing the source of borrowed materials, regardless of whether they are copyrighted or openly- licensed.
 To create attribution under a CC license, one can use the Open Attribution Builder or CC Licence Tool.

 Blended learning is an instructional approach that includes a combination of online and in-person learning activities.
 For example, students can complete online self-paced assignments by a certain date, then meet on-site or online for additional learning activities.

 A cohort is a group of students who move through an educational program alongside one another.
 Cohorts allow a small number of learners, usually starting courses at the same time, to take a group of core classes together over a specific duration.
 Cohorts can be extremely beneficial as they provide students with a supportive peer learning environment.
 It is important to note that students in a cohort may not necessarily progress through a program at the same rate or graduate at the same time.